Key takeaways

 Can you drink alcohol on tirzepatide?

 Yes, you can drink alcohol while taking tirzepatide — but that doesn’t necessarily mean you should.
-There’s no known direct interaction between tirzepatide and alcohol, so drinking occasionally while on the drug isn’t automatically dangerous.
-However, both substances can affect your body in similar ways, particularly when it comes to your gastrointestinal tract, blood sugar levels, kidneys, and pancreas.
-This can make the combination riskier than it appears, especially if you have underlying health issues (such as diabetes) or already experience side effects from tirzepatide.
+There’s no known direct interaction between tirzepatide and alcohol, so drinking occasionally (and in moderation) while taking it isn’t automatically dangerous.

 Type 2 diabetes: Alcohol can cause serious drops in blood sugar, especially when combined with diabetes medications like insulin.